heutelbeck/sapl-policy-engine/sapl-documentation/7_6_Security.md

 The node fetches the JWKS endpoint from the issuer URI and validates token signatures automatically.
 The `pdp-id-claim` property specifies which JWT claim contains the PDP identifier for tenant routing.
 If the claim is absent, the `default-pdp-id` is used.

+### CSRF Posture

+The SAPL Node disables Spring's CSRF token mechanism.
+The API is stateless, no session cookies are issued, and the CSRF safety invariant is **Bearer-only authentication** (API key, OAuth2 JWT).
+Browsers do not auto-attach `Authorization: Bearer` headers, and cross-origin JavaScript cannot set them without CORS approval, so an attacker page cannot issue a credentialed request to the node.

+Basic authentication is the exception.
+Browsers cache Basic credentials for the duration of the session and re-send them on every request to the origin, which reintroduces a CSRF surface.
+The current PDP endpoints are decision-only, do not mutate state, and the response body is not readable cross-origin under Same-Origin Policy, so the practical payoff for an attacker is limited to triggering work on the node.
+The node logs a WARN at startup whenever Basic auth is enabled.

+For production deployments prefer API key or OAuth2 JWT.
+If you add state-mutating endpoints, disable Basic auth on those routes or pair them with an explicit CSRF defense.

 ### Multi Tenant Routing

 Every credential entry includes a `pdp-id` that routes the client to a specific tenant's policies.
 For `MULTI_DIRECTORY` sources, the `pdp-id` maps to a subdirectory name.
 For `BUNDLES` sources, it maps to a bundle filename without the `.saplbundle` extension.